pianomanx/container/README.md

 ## Some hidden Updates are coming

-We provide as next some hidden scripts to build the docker imagss of a json / shell file
+We provide as next some hidden scripts to build the docker images based of a json / shell file

 We didn't show them ,
-Since I know some other are stealing here
+since I know some other are stealing here
-Without any given credits
+Withou given any credits

 ---